valory-xyz/open-autonomy/docs/price_estimation.md

     a designated sender among the participants of the current period deploys a
    <a href="https://gnosis-safe.io/">Gnosis Safe contract</a>
    with all the participants as owners and with `ceil((2n + 1) / 3)` as threshold.
+If the safe deployment has not been completed after some time, a new keeper will be selected and the safe deployment will be re-run.
 - Safe validation phase: all agents validate the previous deployment to ensure that the correct contract with the correct settings has been deployed.
+If the safe deployment could not be verified, the process will start again from the registration phase.
-If the safe deployment could not be verified, a new keeper will be selected and the previous phase will be re-run.
+- Deploy-Oracle phase: the designated sender deploys a <a href="https://github.com/valory-xyz/contracts-oracle/blob/main/contracts/VerySimpleOffchainAggregator.sol">VerySimpleOffchainAggregator contract</a> owned by the Gnosis Safe contract, so every participant will have to sign every time the oracle needs to be updated.
+If the oracle deployment times-out without success, a new keeper will be selected and the oracle deployment will be re-run.
+- Oracle validation phase: all agents verify that the Oracle contract has been deployed using the expected settings.
+If that's not the case, agents will restart the process from the registration phase.
 - Collect-observation round: the application accepts observations, only one per agent, of the target quantity to estimate from only the AEAs